 To make sure you get a balanced impression of the property, we strongly recommend that you read all sections of the report, in particular the 'What to do now' section.

 Our overall opinion of the property

-The property is considered to be a reasonable proposition for purchase.
+The property is a reasonable proposition for purchase.
 No significant defects were noted.